Golf Tutorials

 The Foundation of Kite's Philosophy: Ditch the Full-Throttle Swing

-One of the biggest leaks in an amateur's game is the belief that every full swing must be a 100% effort.
+One of the biggest leaks in an amateur's game is the belief that every swing must be a 100% effort.
 We see pros on TV launch the ball and try to replicate it, but that max-effort mentality often leads to a loss of balance, poor timing, and off-center strikes.
 Tom Kite built his career on the opposite principle: control over power.
-He was a master of the "three-quarter" shot, a controlled, balanced swing that delivers predictable results a tee from tee a green.
+He was a master of the "three-quarter" shot, a controlled, balanced swing that delivers predictable results from tee to green.

 What does this mean for you?
 It means developing a go-to swing that you feel is about 75-80% of your maximum effort.
 This isn't about babying the swing, it’s about operating within yourself to guarantee a solid strike and better command of your ball flight.
 Think of it as your "stock" swing.